alexanderepstein/Mathematica-Functions/README.md

      On Mac: MacHD\Users\[username]\Library\Mathematica\Kernel

 # Edit init.m
-    In the same path you just placed the WalkFuncs notebook either copy the init.m file found here or just add the lines
+    In the same path you just placed the WalkFuncs & ElectricalEngineering package files either copy the init.m file found here or just add the lines
 ```<< WalkFuncs.wl ```

 ```<< ElectricalEngineering.wl ```